The Half-Breed (1916 film)

 The Half-Breed is a 1916 film directed by Allan Dwan.
-It stars Douglas Fairbanks as Lo ("Sleeping Water") Dorman a man competing for the love of the local preacher's daughter (Jewel Carmen) with the local sheriff (Sam De Grasse).
+It stars Douglas Fairbanks as Lo Dorman (a pun, as it phonetically means "Sleeping Water" in French) a man competing for the love of the local preacher's daughter (Jewel Carmen) with the local sheriff (Sam De Grasse).
 The audience, however, are informed that Sheriff Dunn is actually Lo's father.